ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-10-29-chartrecorder-computer-vision-for-gas-flow-charts.md

             ### Improving envelope

             Next, we improve the obtained min-max envelope.
 Initially, all bins are uniformly distributed.
 Sometimes thin point “columns” appear on the edge between the bins, producing two bins instead of one.
-Simple movement of all bins won’t help us, because having one “column” aligned, we might get another one on an edge.
+Simple movement of all bins won't help us, because having one “column” aligned, we might get another one on an edge.
 Below is an example of two peaks and the envelope with step 2.
             [![](https://issart.com/blog/wp-content/uploads/2018/10/26_envunif.png)](https://issart.com/blog/wp-content/uploads/2018/10/26_envunif.png)

             To solve this issue, we improve the position of the bins by means of the next steps: